Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 The specified port in the `host` argument must be equal to the emulator's port.

 # Design
+> Explain and diagram the technical design.

+The Firestore emulator for driver tests implementation requires changes in the classes related to driver tests.
+The design describes configuring the test runner and application.
+There is also information about creating necessary test data for the Firestore emulator.

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).